-

 - M. I. Akimov

-Generalizing the Catalan problem about the motion of a point rotating on a polished surface, the author searches for surfaces that allow the motion of a point rotating in a spiral with a vertical axis in the presence of friction, and explores the nature of the stability of the motion of a point of rotation on a spiral located on a rough helical surface with a vertical axis, and also the influence on this movement of the resistance of the environment, depending on the speed, and the rotation of the surface around the aerodynamic propellers.
+Generalizing the Catalan problem about the motion of a point rotating on a polished surface, the author searches for surfaces that allow the motion of a point rotating in a spiral with a vertical axis in the presence of friction, and explores the nature of the stability of the motion of a rotating point on a spiral located on a rough helical surface with a vertical axis, as well as the influence on this motion of the resistance of the medium, depending on speed, and the rotation of the surface around aerodynamic propellers.

 -